The Brookline Boulevard Commercial District

 Engineers designed Brookline as a

 stand-alone suburban municipality, free of the noise and smog of the city,

 with Brookline Boulevard as the main street.
 The same was being done by the

 Beechwood Improvement Company in the adjoining Beechview section of West

 Liberty, with Broadway Avenue as it's central roadway.

-Brookline appeared in 1905, when newspapers ran a series of real estate advertisements touting the emerging suburb.
-The length of roadway consisting of Hunter
+began running a series of real estate advertisements touting the emerging suburb.
+The length of roadway

-and Knowlson Avenue were combined to form one broad street, the Boulevard at
+consisting of Hunter and Knowlson Avenue were combined to form one broad street,

-Brookline, around which the new South Hills community would grow.
+the Boulevard at Brookline, around which the new South Hills community would

 A 1905 Freehold illustration of